-Moderation is an ideal blend of flower essences for:
+Moderation has been a very successful blend of flower essences for:

-- the intense, over the top, always "on a mission" dog.
+- Intense, over the top, always "on a mission" dogs.

-- the dog that gets hyper, pushy, and demanding when he doesn't have your full attention.
+- Dogs that get hyper, pushy, and demanding when they don't have your full attention.

-- the "outta my way, comin' through!" dog that blasts through people and animals as if they're not there.
+- "Outta my way; comin' through!" dogs that blast through people and animals as if they're not there.

-- the intense, always-on-the-job dog that patrols and keeps watch endlessly.
+- Serious, always-on-the-job dogs that patrol and keeps watch endlessly.